How to Name a Startup: Step-by-Step Naming Process

 Complete trademark availability requires an attorney, but preliminary searches eliminate obvious problems.
 If you find active trademarks in your industry using the same or very similar names, eliminate that option.

-Filter 5: Semantic Checking
+Filter 5: Semantic checking

 Google each name thoroughly.
 You're checking for: